ibm-cloud-docs/openwhisk/prep.md

    If the archive file that you create with your `virtualenv` and `__main__.py` file is smaller than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions), you can create the action directly without first deleting unnecessary or duplicate packages from the `site-packages` of your `virtualenv` directory.
    {: tip}

 9. Create an action called `sklearn` by using the `sklearn.zip` file.
-Make sure to use the `--kind` corresponding to the runtime image used to create the zipped action file.
+Make sure to use the `--kind` corresponding to the runtime image used to create the compressed action file.
 Otherwise the action will fail to execute during invoke.

     ```bash
     ibmcloud fn action create sklearn <file_path>/sklearn.zip --kind python:3.7